meteabduraman/webtech/11-frontend-state-management/README.md

 ```
 The concept of a state manager is something that can be very useful, but often including it in small projects is not feasible enough (does not bring enough value for the effort), therefore it's recommended you use it for big projects with a lot of state.

+### Using a Component Library

+Component libraries are shortcuts for not building your own atomic HTML elements style-wise.
+They come styled out of the box.
+There are many component libraries compatible with React and you'll need to follow their instructions for installing and using them.

+Do make use of component libraries in case you want to focus on the functionality of your app and not the minute style details of the HTML elements.
+Of course, you can also create your own styles and components, but it generally takes time and a lot of effort.

 ## In the lab

 We scaffolded a React app using `vite` this time (the current recommended way), not by using `create-react-app`. `vite` is a build tool helping build frontend projects (https://vite.dev/).